gnocchiarsugo/Pipel/README.md

 ## Features

 - **No Dependencies** – There are no dependencies to download
-- **Extreme Validation** – Every step of the Pipeline requires a validation step, both in input and output
+- **Validation** – Every step of the Pipeline requires a validation step, both in input and output
 - **Modular** – I would be doing something wrong if it wasn't modular

 ---